utra-robosoccer/soccerbot/Tutorials/tutorial_1_getting_started.md

 ### Cube: Code Generation
 We can now generate the Eclipse project and peripheral initialization code.
 To do this, click Project -> Generate Code.
 Choose the option "Open Project" to open the project in the System Workbench IDE.
 You may need to create a new Eclipse workspace.
 It is suggested that you use 1 workspace for all embedded projects.
 You can import and remove projects from a workspace as needed to keep it organized.

-#### Known manual adjustments after generating code

-CubeMX does not always behave as expected, and modifications made to the project may be overwritten when re-generating code.
-Below is a list of known settings that must be changed back manually after re-generating code on a project:

-- Compiler optimization settings for a project are by default set to the `-O3` (optimize most) flag by Cube.
-We are using `-Og` (optimize for debug) for our Debug builds (we currently program the Debug build on the robot) (see [related](https://github.com/utra-robosoccer/soccer-embedded/issues/128#issuecomment-439647194)).
-This must be manually changed back by going to project `Properties -> C/C++ build -> Settings -> Tool settings -> <MCU ...
-Compiler> -> Optimization`.
-Do this for both the MCU GCC and MCU G++ compilers.

 ![Generate Code](https://raw.githubusercontent.com/utra-robosoccer/soccer-embedded/master/Tutorials/Images/tutorial_1/8-Generate-Code.jpg)